ali-izhar/machine-learning/theory/supervisedML/README.md

 - **Epoch:** An epoch is a single pass through the entire training set.
 In other words, one epoch is a single step of gradient descent.

-## Classification
-The goal of classification is to predict the category or class of a given set of data points.
+- **Classes or Categories:** The goal of classification is to predict the category or class of a given set of data points.
 In case of binary classification, there are only two possible classes that are denoted as:
 | Class 1 | Class 2 |
 |---------|---------|
 | 0       | 1       |